VPeti1/VPeti1/README.md

 - 👋 Hi, I’m @VPeti1, another random dev
 - 👀 I would like to be an IT guy one day
 - 👀 I’m interested in programming and junk computers
-- 👀 My main focus is developing random things that come to my mind
+- 👀 My main focus is developing random things that comes to my mind
 - 🌱 I’m currently learning C++
 - 📫 You can reach me at vpeter1@outlook.hu
 - ⚡ Fun fact: I have 14 computers